The BRIDGES programme is closed and no longer accepting applications for funding support

 A call for applications for replication or expansion of one of the three selected interventions from the previous round of the BRIDGES programme that have proven to be successful in one country, was conducted in June-August 2017.
 All grant proposals were peer reviewed and prioritised by a cross-disciplinary external review group under the coordination of IDF.
 The following three institutions were selected as implementation sites:

-Each of the three institutions will receive funding and the adequate mentorship to implement a tailor-made diabetes secondary prevention programme.
+Each of the three institutions received funding and adequate mentorship to implement a tailor-made diabetes secondary prevention programme.
 This will enable the implementation of established evidenced-based interventions and community oriented approaches to diabetes care in different settings, with the ultimate aim of improving health outcomes for people living with diabetes.

 The selected projects are varied and include: